eswar17v/FRT/README.md

 ## Contact Me:
-If you have any questions or feedback, please don't hesitate to reach out to us at (mailto: eswar17v@gmail.com).
+If you have any questions or feedback, please don't hesitate to reach out to me at (mailto: eswar17v@gmail.com).

 Thank you for your interest in Royal Recipe!
-We hope you enjoy exploring our project.
+We hope you enjoy exploring my project.